afromatt6288/Mythical-Creature-Selector-Caretaker/README.md

         creatureInteractions are pulled from the creatureInteractions table for interactions in USerCreatures questions are pulled from the questions table for the quiz users are pulled for logging in
-        userCreatures are pulled by name for verification
+        userAnswers are pulled to add their results userCreatures are pulled by name for verification
     Update:
         happiness, health, and obedience are updated when certain conditions are met.
+            Either based on user selections, or based on a timer that runs while the program is open.
-        $other functions exist in each module to allow for an update of any table, but they are currently not being utilized.
+        ~ Other functions exist in each module to allow for an update of specific entreis in any table, but they are only accesible from the command line, and arecurrently not being utilized in game.
     Delete:
         UserCreatures get deleted when their happiness, health, or obedience is too low.
         UserCreatures can be manually deleted by the user.
-        UserAnswers are deleted at quiz start to start fresh.
+        UserAnswers are deleted at quiz start to start fresh to avoid contamination the data.